Supervision of Foster Carers

 This procedure applies to all approved foster carers.RELATED CHAPTERS AMENDMENTThis chapter was updated in December 2019 to reflect in more detail the foster carer's role and responsibilities with respect to Fostering National Minimum Standards - Notification of Significant Events (see Section 1, Introduction) and relevant aspects of Schedule 6 The Fostering Services (England) Regulations 2011, (see Section 2, Planned Supervision Visits).
 This policy was reviewed and refreshed where required in December 2020.

 All approved foster carers will have an allocated, suitably qualified Supervising Social Worker.
 The allocated social worker is responsible for supervising and supporting carers, ensuring that they have the necessary guidance, support and direction to maintain a quality service, including safe caring practices.
 This will include an understanding that they must work within the National Standards and the agencies policies, procedures and guidance.
+The supervising social worker should provide effective support and challenge through the supervision and review processes to ensure that carers are providing high-quality care.
 The child's allocated social worker should be contacted for specific advice or support in relation to the child and their Care Plan and Placement Plan.

 The supervising social worker must also ensure that the foster carers' training and development needs are identified, and that newly approved carers work towards completing the Training, Support and Development Standards for Foster Carers Workbook.
 They also have the responsibility to ensure foster carers are familiar and made aware of new policies and guidance.